Key Takeaways

 - Creating your own debt repayment plan involves analyzing spending, listing debts, contacting lenders, and mapping a payoff strategy.
 Staying motivated and using free resources can help.

-Figuring out how to manage debt is an important priority that can feel daunting at times.
-But rest assured, you're not the only one in this situation — and there are viable solutions.
-A debt management plan can help to provide a path to get you on track to tackling your debt.
+Figuring out how to manage debt is an important priority, but it can feel overwhelming at times.
+You are not alone in this situation, and there are ways to move forward.
+A debt management plan can help create a clear path to address what you owe.

-If you're currently struggling with debt, here's what to consider.
+If you are currently dealing with debt, here are a few things to consider.

 What Is a Debt Management Plan?